 This document represents the initial views of the ISPCP Constituency on the impact of the new gTLD program on the GNSO and ICANN.

-The ISPCP believes the impact of the new GTLD program will have a significant impact on ICANN and its support Organisations.
+The ISPCP believes the introduction of the new GTLD program will have a significant impact on ICANN and its support Organisations.

 There is a need to recognise that the expansion of the gTLD name space has the potential to impact many existing stakeholder groups and that the main interests and drivers for those stakeholders may change.
 There will certainly be increase participation from new players such as brand holders, applicants and eventually new gTLD holders.
 But many existing stakeholders will also fit within those different categories and the carefully constructed boundaries between Constituencies and Support Organisations will blur.